JuGid/AutoMate/README.md

 - Get logs from files to know which data was used when the scenario failed/successed
 - Have a step by step description written on console
 - Add your own commands and plugins thanks to the event system
-- You can create test case with [JuGid/AutoMate-tests](https://github.com/JuGid/AutoMate-tests)
+- You can create test cases with [JuGid/AutoMate-tests](https://github.com/JuGid/AutoMate-tests) (under development)

 ## Getting started